mlhartme/stool/client/documentation.md

 * **LDAP_URL**
   Ldap url for user information.
 Empty string to disable ldap.
 Type string, default empty.
 * **LDAP_SSO**
-  Url for Ldap single sign on.
+  Url for ui single sign on.
 Type string, default empty.
 * **LOGLEVEL**
   for server logging.
 Type string, default INFO.
+Example value: DEBUG.
 * **MAIL_HOST**
   Smtp Host name to deliver emails.
 Empty to disable.
 Type string, default empty.
 * **MAIL_USERNAME**
-  Username for mailHost.
+  Username for MAIL_HOST.
 Type string, default empty;
 * **MAIL_PASSWORD**
   Password for mailHost.
 Type string, default empty.
 * **MEMORY_QUOTA**
-  Max memory that stages may allocate.
+  Max memory that all apps may allocate.
 0 to disable.
 Type number, default 0.
 * **PORT_FIRST**
   First port available for stages.
-Has to be an even number >1023.
 Type number, default 9000.
 * **PORT_LAST**
   Last port available for stages.
-Has to be an odd number >1023.
 Type number, default 9999.
-* **SECRETS**
-  Absolute path of the secrets directory on the stage host.
-Type string.
-TODO: determine automatically.
 * **REGISTRY_NAMESPACE**
   Prefix for all stage tags.
 Type string.
 * **VHOSTS**
-  `true` to create urls with vhosts for app and stage name.
+  `true` to create urls with subdomains for app and stage name.
-  `false` to create urls without vhosts.
+  `false` to create urls without subdomains.
 (Note that urls always contain the port to distinguish between stages).
 Type boolean.
   If you want to enable vhosts you have to make sure you have the respective DNS * entries for your machine.

 #### Ports

 Stool allocates ports from the range $PORT_FIRST ... $POST_LAST.
-To choose a port for a given Stage, Stool computes a hash between portFirst and portLast.
+To choose a port for a given Stage, Stool computes a hash in this range.
 If this port if already allocated, the next higher port is checked (with roll-over to portFirst if necessary).

 #### Environment